CALIFORNIA STATE UNIVERSITY, EAST BAY

 (10) A commitment to excellence in student engagement, mentoring and student success preferred.

 Candidates should demonstrate experience in teaching, mentoring, research, or community service that has prepared them to contribute to our commitment to diversity and excellence.
 Additionally, applicants must demonstrate a record of scholarly activity.
 This University is fully committed to the rights of students, staff and faculty with disabilities in accordance with applicable state and federal laws.
 For more information about the University's program supporting the rights of our students with disabilities see: http://www20.csueastbay.edu/af/departments/as/

-California State University, East Bay hires only individuals lawfully authorized to work in the United States.
+Note: California State University, East Bay hires only individuals lawfully authorized to work in the United States.
 All offers of employment are contingent upon presentation of documents demonstrating the appointee's identity and eligibility to work in accordance with provisions of the Immigration Reform and Control Act.
-A background check (including a criminal record check and prior employment verification) must be completed and cleared prior to the start of employment.
+A background check (including a criminal records check and prior employment verification) must be completed and cleared prior to the start of employment.

 Closing Date/Time: Open until filled